utkarshtewari/Test-Payment-Service/README.md

 * [Command Query Responsibility Segregation] (#cqrs)

 ## <a name="application-architecture"></a> Application Architecture
-Architecture consists of 4 business services and backing services from Pilot-Microservices such as [Configuration Service] (https://code.cognizant.com/mrudul-palvankar/Pilot-Microservices/blob/master/configuration-service/README.md) and [Discovery Service] (https://code.cognizant.com/mrudul-palvankar/Pilot-Microservices/blob/master/discovery-service/README.md).
+Architecture consists of business services and backing services from Pilot-Microservices such as [Configuration Service] (https://code.cognizant.com/mrudul-palvankar/Pilot-Microservices/blob/master/configuration-service/README.md) and [Discovery Service] (https://code.cognizant.com/mrudul-palvankar/Pilot-Microservices/blob/master/discovery-service/README.md).
 Each component is built separately using their own build file.

-* [Business services] (architecture-components) (Payments Service, Screening Service, Accounting Command Service and Accounting Query Service) integrates with each other through message / event passing to execute a payment.
+* [Business services] (architecture-components) (Payments Service, Screening Service, Accounting Command Service and Accounting Query Service) communicate with each other through event passing to execute a payment.
 All communication between the microservices is purely `event-driven`.
 The events are passed between the microservice components using RabbitMQ messaging.
-They use EventStore to store the events and maintain a materialized.
+They use EventStore to store the events and maintain a ‘materialised view’ which holds the latest state of an entity.

 ![Reactive Microservices Architecture](Janus-ReactiveMicroservices.png)